PavelIgnatev/GitLube/repo/README.md

 Another great resource is ["Using ESLint and Prettier in a TypeScript Project"](https://dev.to/robertcoopercode/using-eslint-and-prettier-in-a-typescript-project-53jb) by @robertcoopercode.

-Wes Bos is also working on [TypeScript support for his eslint+prettier config.](https://github.com/wesbos/eslint-config-wesbos/issues/68)

-If you're looking for information on Prettier, check out the [Prettier](https://github.com/typescript-cheatsheets/react/blob/main/docs/advanced/misc-concerns.md#prettier) guide.
+If you're looking for information on Prettier, check out the [Prettier](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/blob/master/ADVANCED.md#prettier).

 <!--END-SECTION:linting-->